 Start by rinsing the rice

-If you want perfect, fluffy Instant Pot basmati rice, the first step is always to rinse your rice.
+If you want perfect, fluffy Instant Pot basmati, the first step is always to rinse your rice.
 Rinsing the rice removes the starches on the surface of the rice grains, which can cause the rice to clump together and become gummy.
 Not only that, but it adds extra moisture to the pot which I found to be essential in getting that perfect texture.

 You can rinse in a colander, or by swirling with water in the Instant Pot.
 Make sure to decant as much water as possible, and scrape any extra rice off the sides of the pot.